galaxyproject/training-material/topics/computational-chemistry/tutorials/med-chem-data/tutorial.md

 In the article by {% cite Lusher2014 %} the role of the medicinal chemist is to make decisions about which of the infinite possibilities of new compounds should be made next.
 As the amount and variety of data on which to base these decisions grows, so too must the data analysis skills of the medicinal chemist.
 The authors claim that modern medicinal chemists should be able to recognise sources of relevant information, prepare raw data, use statistical tools, extract meaningful information, interpret results, recognise potential problems and make visualisations to communicate their findings to improve the quality of compounds being produced in research.
 According to the authors, this situation will require improved education and increased access to data and information management tools.
 And this is where Galaxy comes in, offering not only a platform for data analysis with a plethora of most commonly used tools in the field, but also educational materials allowing anyone to learn and excel in analysis.

 The privilege of applying computational methods in medicinal chemistry pipelines allows to focus on the most promising compounds and to remove unsuitable ones before the stage of chemical synthesis.
 Not only is this approach more efficient but also more sustainable and can reduce the costs of the synthetic stage of drug discovery ({% cite Brown2018 %}).

 Another important role that big data plays in drug discovery is target identification (and validation) which might be currently one the biggest challenges in medicinal chemistry.
 By introducing genomic data in drug discovery, we can produce more specific and effective medicines.
 Understanding the underlying causes of the disease and the biological targets are crucial in designing new drugs and hence should be inherently linked with this process, where possible.

 ## Data challenges
-It is important to understand the limitations of the databases we use as chemists as data that is not well understood, the processing and analysis drawn may ultimately be flawed, following the ‘garbage in, garbage out’ principle.
+It is important to understand the limitations of the databases we use since if data is not well understood, the processing and analysis drawn may ultimately be flawed, following the ‘garbage in, garbage out’ principle.
 Here are some challenges mentioned in {% cite Brown2018 %} that you can explore more in depth by referring to that article.
 -	Errors
 -	Reproducibility
 -	Standardisation